chunky-dev/docs/ChunkyDocs/docs/getting_started/configuration.md

 ### Java options

 - `-Dprism.order=sw` - Should the Chunky Launcher or the Chunky window appear blank when started this is caused by an issue with the JavaFX hardware renderer for Windows.
 The only known solution is to add the listed Java command/option.
-This may reduce responsiveness over `hw` but that mode is limited by your GPU drivers maximum texture size.
+This may reduce responsiveness over `hw`/`d3d` but that mode is limited by your GPU drivers maximum texture size.
+Use `-Dprism.verbose=true` to debug what pipelines are available.

 - `-DlogLevel=INFO` - `ERROR`,`WARNING`, `INFO` - Default is WARNING which will mean Chunky shows warnings for missing items.
 ERROR should disable missing item warnings.